curaition/bitcoin-newsletter/docs/PROJECT_OVERVIEW.md

 ## 🎯 Project Summary

 The Bitcoin Newsletter is a comprehensive, production-ready application that automatically ingests, processes, and serves Bitcoin-related news articles.
-Built with modern Python technologies and deployed on Railway with Neon PostgreSQL, it provides a robust foundation for cryptocurrency news aggregation and analysis.
+Built with modern Python technologies and successfully deployed on Render with Neon PostgreSQL, it provides a robust foundation for cryptocurrency news aggregation and analysis.

 ## 🏗️ Architecture Overview